janelia-cellmap/cellmap-segmentation-challenge/README.md

 ```

 ### Data format

+If you are packaging your predictions manually, the submission file format requirements are as follows:

 Submission file format requirements:
 1. The submission should be a single zip file containing a single Zarr-2 file with the following structure: